 Restart test (in cluster):

-3. Run length again: redis-cli XLEN userdata-stream.
+3. Run the length check again: redis-cli XLEN userdata-stream.

 4. It should match or be larger.

-To force a snapshot now (optional):
+To force a snapshot immediately:

 redis-cli SAVE